stevenysw/stevenysw.github.io/index.md

 Previously, I graduated from [University of California, Berkeley](http://www.berkeley.edu) with Highest Distinction honors in [Applied Mathematics](https://math.berkeley.edu/) and [Statistics](http://statistics.berkeley.edu/).
 During my undergraduate study, I worked with [Dr. Carl Boettiger](https://www.carlboettiger.info/) as a research intern at [rOpenSci](https://ropensci.org/) and with [Dr. Philip B. Stark](https://www.stat.berkeley.edu/~stark/) as a research assistant.
 I worked in Data Science & Statistical Research Team at [Nokia Bell Labs](https://www.bell-labs.com/) as a Machine Learning and AI intern from June to December in 2022.

-I will join Netflix as a Machine Learning Research Intern in the incoming summer.
+I will join Netflix as a Machine Learning Research Intern in Summer 2023.

 ## Research
 My current research focus is on non-parametric statistics and causal inference.
 I am also interested in interpretable machine learning, optimization, deep learning and their application in computational biology, social science, and economics.